ArtLabBocconi/BeliefPropagation.jl/README.md

 E, match = Matching.run_bp(net, maxiters=100);
 ```

-The algorithm is guaranteed to return exact solution only on bipartite graphs
+The algorithm is guaranteed to return exact solutions only on bipartite graphs
 (altough it may also work on non-bipartite).

 ## Related Packages